Inclusive Design for Users with Limited Mobility

 How to Build Strong Structures: Strengthening & BRACING

 Design & Technology students have to know how to build strong structures that will actually function in the real world.
-This involves a knowledge of common strategies for strengthening joints through the use of triangular trusses, bracing, ribs, flanges, and so on.
-This article summarises this content and provides sample examination questions to help students … Read more
+This involves a knowledge of strategies for strengthening joints through the use of triangular trusses, bracing, ribs, flanges, and so on.
+This article summarises this content and provides sample examination questions to help students revise … Read more

 Emerging Technologies in Product Design